NoamAriel/python-course-assignments/day02/README.md

 ## asking how to initiate the application

 how I can initiate this gui application? means, what I need to write in the terminal to operate this application?

+## asking for including the confirming message in the app

+HI
+I noticed when I initiates the application, before the calculation, I am not getting conferming massege the I am confirm that I noticed the units.. can you fix it?

+## Please notice the app direction

+Notice that the main.py file is found in the src folder.

+ uv run .\day02\libr-calculator\src\main.py